nathanwilk7/Website/documentation/CQL/README.md

     String value with or without double quotes.
 ```

+### Filters
-- `Filters`: Filters are used to do comparisons on a column in the `Relation`.
+Filters are used to do comparisons on a column in the `Relation`.
 They are similar to SQL's WHERE clause.
 If `Relation` is specified, the column must be from the relation specified.
 Comparisons can be between literal
 values or columns; however, support for comparisons with columns is still underway.
 Comparisons like equals,
 not equal, less than, greater than, less than or equals and greater than or equals can be done with support for